 My chum’s response was very positive, very up beat.
 Her clients were very appreciative of the help on offer and the new Tax Credits were making work much more attractive to them.
 They were not being stigmatised as has been claimed recently by Yasmin Alibhai-Brown in the i newspaper.

 “Ideology doesn’t put food on the table” (Angela Rayner)

 My friend’s clients did not want to be on Income Support, but they needed to know they would be better off in work.
 They wanted to be in a position to put food on the table; to be able to go away on holiday once a year; to not to have to choose between paying a bill and buying a new pair of shoes for a son or daughter.

-They wanted to give their children as good a start, if not better a better start, in life than they had had themselves.
+They wanted to give their children as good a start in life, if not better a better start, than they had had themselves.